jgrimaldo/checkmint/README.md

 # Checkmint v0.1 - Checked Variables Library for C++

-Checkmint is a lightweight header-only library for C++20 that provides a proof-of-concept for checked variables, allowing you to enforce constraints and ensure data integrity in your code.
+Checkmint is a lightweight header-only library for C++20 that provides a proof-of-concept for checked variables, allowing you to enforce constraints that can help ensure data integrity in your code.
 It offers a convenient way to incorporate compile and runtime checks and enhance design-by-contract programming.